cielo24/Docs/api/source/output_formats/enums.rst

     <font color="firebrick">
     <p>
     <span style="padding: 20px">
-    LOGIN_INVALID <font color="black">- Incorrect username or password was supplied as login credentials.
+    LOGIN_INVALID <font color="black">— Incorrect username or password was supplied as login credentials.
 Check that the the correct username and password are being sent.</font></br>
     <span style="padding: 20px">
-    ACCOUNT_EXISTS <font color="black">- Attempted to create an account that already exists.
+    ACCOUNT_EXISTS <font color="black">— Attempted to create an account that already exists.
 Login with the account, or create one with a different name.</font></br>
     <span style="padding: 20px">
-    ACCOUNT_UNPRIVILEGED <font color="black">- You are attempting to modify information of an account you do not have access to.
+    ACCOUNT_UNPRIVILEGED <font color="black">— You are attempting to modify information of an account you do not have access to.
 You must be the owner, parent, or an administrator to modify an account’s information.</font></br>
     <span style="padding: 20px">
-    BAD_API_TOKEN <font color="black">- You have provided an incorrect API token.
+    BAD_API_TOKEN <font color="black">— You have provided an incorrect API token.
 Either the session has gone valid, or the token provided was incorrect.
 Re-login to get a new session, or check that you submitted the correct token.</font></br>
     <span style="padding: 20px">
-    INVALID_QUERY <font color="black">- You passed a parameter or other information that could not be used for this command, see the ErrorComment for more specific information.</font></br>
+    INVALID_QUERY <font color="black">— You passed a parameter or other information that could not be used for this command, see the ErrorComment for more specific information.</font></br>
     <span style="padding: 20px">
-    INVALID_OPTION <font color="black">- You supplied an option for a parameter that wasn't in it's approved option list.
+    INVALID_OPTION <font color="black">— You supplied an option for a parameter that wasn't in it's approved option list.
 Please check the option list and try again.</font></br>
     <span style="padding: 20px">
-    MISSING_PARAMETER <font color="black">- You did not supply a required parameter for this function, see the ErrorComment for which parameter was missing.</font></br>
+    MISSING_PARAMETER <font color="black">— You did not supply a required parameter for this function, see the ErrorComment for which parameter was missing.</font></br>
     <span style="padding: 20px">
-    INVALID_URL <font color="black">- You have provided a URL for a callback, media URL, or other URL that could not be accessed.
+    INVALID_URL <font color="black">— You have provided a URL for a callback, media URL, or other URL that could not be accessed.
 Check the URL is correct, and try again.</font></br>
     <span style="padding: 20px">
-    ITEM_NOT_FOUND <font color="black">- You have provided an ID for a Job, task, billing item, contact info, or other item, that could not be found in the system.
+    ITEM_NOT_FOUND <font color="black">— You have provided an ID for a Job, task, billing item, contact info, or other item, that could not be found in the system.
 See the ErrorComment for more details on the item that was not found.</font></br>
     </font>

 .. _job-status-label: